alexkuz/redux-devtools-inspector/README.md

 ### Usage

-You can use `LogMonitor` as the only monitor in your app:
+You can use `Inspector` as the only monitor in your app:

 ##### `containers/DevTools.js`